jianchun/ChakraCore/jd hbstats.md

 For each address, the lower 32 bits determines chunk mapping.
 Top 12 bits (4096), id1, maps to a L2 chunk.
 Middle 8 bits (256), id2, maps to a HeapBlock.

+Note:
+ * HeapBlockMap assists quickly finding any address's HeapBlock.
+A HeapBlock may contain multiple pages, thus could span multiple HBM nodes, chunks, or entires.
+ * `RemoteHeapBlockMap::ForEachHeapBlock` avoids repeats by only enumerate when the entry address matches HeapBlock's starting address.

 ## RemoteHeapBlock

 `RemoteHeapBlock()` constructor reads HeapBlock `heapBlockType`, `address`, and